munstermedia/deploy-commander/README.md

 This will overwrite the ./.config/default.json, default.json and development.json

-> For more information about the configuration options please see the examples in ./config
+> For more information about the configuration options please see the examples in ./config in the github repo.
 - - -

 # Source code setup

+If you wan't to help developing... you can follow the next steps.

-## Code
+## Checkout

 Checkout this code in your local environment.